slaclab/dev-board-common-platform/firmware/targets/PartialReconfigurationExample/README.txt

    For example (refer to StaticDesign Project):
    See StaticDesign/hdl/StaticDesign.vhd
    "LedRtlA_Inst : LedRtlA"
+   Note: The Vivado build system looks for ***_Inst in the RTL hierarchy,
+         which is why we have this requirement

 7) The name of each reconfigurable RTL file(s) (.vhd or .v) must match its entity declaration.